 To perform a comprehensive real-world assessment, RedTeam Security utilizes commercial tools, internally developed tools, and some of the same tools that ethical hackers use in every evaluation.
 Once again, we intend to assess systems by simulating a real-world cybersecurity attack, leveraging the many tools at our disposal to carry out that task effectively.

 We make use of tools from the following categories (not a complete list):

-Along with detailed descriptions and screenshots of vulnerabilities and how RedTeam Security's pen testers found them, we provide recommendations based on best practices to remediate those vulnerabilities.
-Our objective is to help fix vulnerabilities, not just identify them through ethical hacking methods.
-As a result, remediation re-testing is always provided at no additional cost.
+Our objective is to help empower our clients to remediate vulnerabilities, not just find them.
+As a result, remediation re-testing is provided at no additional cost for up to six findings, within six months of project completion.
+In the event a significant number of findings are required to be re-examined, or if additional remediation retests would be required please contact your representative who can assist you in determining a solution to fit your particular need.
 Let us know once you have a chance to remediate exploitable vulnerabilities you feel would best improve your security posture.
 We will schedule a re-test of those findings and provide you with an updated report.

 We consider the reporting phase to mark the beginning of our relationship.
 RedTeam Security strives to provide the best possible customer experience and service.
 As a result, our report makes up only a small part of our deliverables.
 We provide clients with an online remediation knowledge base, dedicated remediation staff, and a ticketing system to close the ever-important gap in the remediation process following the reporting phase.
 Again, the underlying framework is based on the Penetration Testing Execution Standard (PTES), but RedTeam Security exceeds those standards.

 At RedTeam Security, we understand your network's security is essential to maintaining your organization's overall cybersecurity strategy.
 Network penetration is a detailed method of identifying any potential vulnerabilities.
 Regarding your network, we will rigorously test all known exploits and look beyond to identify potential other vulnerabilities.
 From intelligence gathering to identifying potential exposures to offering solutions, RedTeam Security is committed to ensuring your network's security is the strongest.
 To learn more, contact RedTeam Security today at (952) 836-2770.